- Due to climate change and overfishing 11 species of shark have gone extinct.

 Sharks have lived for more than 400 million years and thousands of species have gone extinct across that time.
 Today’s sharks are pretty crazy.
 Just consider that the whale shark can measure up to 60 feet in length yet survives nearly entirely on tiny plankton!
-Or look at hammerhead sharks that have 360 degree vision thanks to their unique head shape!
+Or look at hammerhead sharks that have 360-degree vision thanks to their unique head shape!

 Yet, prehistoric sharks had even crazier adaptations.
 In the article below we’ll dive into 10 of the crazies prehistoric sharks.
 From anvil heads to “chainsaw mouths,” you’ll discover some prehistoric sharks that are mind-blowing!

-Hybodus lived about 303.4 million to 66 million years ago and is possibly one of the longest living prehistoric sharks of all time.
-It’s definitely the longest living one on this list!
+Hybodus lived about 303.4 million to 66 million years ago and is possibly one of the longest-living prehistoric sharks of all time.
+It’s definitely the longest-living one on this list!
 The Hybodus looked quite similar to modern-day sharks, which can’t be said about the other sharks here, though it did have large spikes that protruded from its dorsal fins.
 These spikes were most likely ways the shark could defend itself against potential predators.

 The Hybodus shark lived for a very long time, in various places around the world.
 Today, fossils have been found everywhere – and all from different eras!

-One of the more interesting features about the Hybodus has to do with its teeth.
+One of the more interesting features of the Hybodus has to do with its teeth.
 The Hybodus had teeth that were arranged into two sets in its mouth: teeth at the front, and then teeth at the back.
 The teeth at the front were helpful when seizing its prey, while the teeth at the back were rounder and helpful when crushing things like shells!

 Because of this interesting setup of teeth, it doesn’t appear as if any prey would successfully be able to get away from the Hybodus.
 Other than much larger creatures in the ocean that preyed on Hybodus, this shark was a major predator in the sea!

-The Cretoxyrhina lived during the Cretaceous geological period, a time where there were many large creatures in the ocean, all fighting for supreme dominance over others.
+The Cretoxyrhina lived during the Cretaceous geological period, a time when there were many large creatures in the ocean, all fighting for supreme dominance over others.
 While not the biggest creature in the sea during this time, the Cretoxyrhina was certainly the apex predator in many areas.
 Some fossils have shown that Cretoxyrhina wasn’t even afraid to take on much bigger predators!

 The Cretoxyrhina lived about 100 million to 75 million years ago – meaning it’s nearly the youngest shark listed here!
 It is also often called the Ginsu shark, named after the Ginsu knife, because of its very sharp teeth.
 Totaling about 490 in all, the teeth of a Cretoxyrhina were razor-sharp and are thought to have been able to easily cut through flesh and even bone.